maitreyaranade/gitbook-pub-md/DigitalDesign/CombinationalLogic.md

 # Decoders

-A Decoder is a combinational circuit that converts binary information from 'n' input lines to a maximum of an unique output lines.
+A Decoder is a combinational circuit that converts binary information from 'n' input lines to a maximum of 'm' unique output lines.
 - The decoders that convert n-line inputs to m-line outputs are called n to m line decoders where, $m \leqslant 2^n$.
 - Ex. **3 to 8 line decoder**: 3 inputs are decoded into 8 outputs.
 - The input variables represent a binary number & the outputs represent all the combinations of that binary number.